melikeguler99/case_study/README.md

 ###  Data Visualization

-The second script ('custom_script_vis.py') uses the output file from first file and generates distribution plots for:
+The second script (`custom_script_vis.py`) uses the output file from first file and generates distribution plots.

-1. GC Content
-2. Read Length
-3. Mean Read Quality Score

-In addition, basic summary statistics (e.g., mean	median	std	min	max) are calculated as '.csv file'.
+In addition, basic summary statistics (e.g., mean	median	std	min	max) are calculated as `.csv file`.

 These scripts can be used independently for exploratory analysis or as a preliminary step before more advanced quality control.